 Sympathetic Nerve Blocks for Pain

-A sympathetic nerve block is believed by many pain physicians to be an effective method for controlling chronic pain.
+A sympathetic nerve block is believed by many pain health care providers to be an effective method for controlling chronic pain.
 However, there is not a great deal of medical evidence to show whether these blocks are actually helpful.
 This therapy targets the sympathetic nervous system, a series of nerves that spread out from your spine to your body to help control several involuntary body functions, or body functions that you have no control over.
 These include blood flow, digestion, and sweating.

 When can a nerve block be used?